Cavallino (magazine)

-Cavallino Magazine (1978–) is a bi-monthly magazine that publishes articles on Ferrari automobiles, racing and personalities.
-It is based in Boca Raton, Florida.
+Cavallino Magazine (1978–present) is a bi-monthly magazine that publishes articles on Ferrari automobiles, racing and personalities.
+It is based in Modena, Italy.

 The first issue was the September and October issue in 1978 when Chuck Queener was editor, featuring articles by Stanley Nowak on the first 100 Ferrari's that were built, and by Edwin K. Niles on the Ferrari 225 Sport.

-It is the sponsor of the Palm Beach Cavallino Classic, an annual gathering of Ferrari enthusiasts in Palm Beach, Florida at The Breakers Resort.
+Since the early 1990s, it has sponsored the Palm Beach Cavallino Classic, an annual gathering of Ferrari enthusiasts in Palm Beach, Florida at The Breakers Resort.
 It is also the sponsor of the Classic Sports Sunday in Palm Beach, Florida.